 - Health-conscious people working out four to six times weekly working to live healthy, active lives.

-- Overweight people trying to lose fat and reduce the risk of heart disease or type 2 diabetes.
+- Overweight people trying to lose fat and help reduce associated health risks..

 - Menstruating women who need the additional heme iron and vitamin b-12 support from protein supplements.

 - Elderly people struggling to consume all the calories and nutrients they require.